argb10/GuadCTF/GiveMeThaPassword/WriteUp.md

 ## Recon
 At first we receive a link to the challenge.

-Inspect it and we can a blank page.
+Inspect it and we receive a blank page.
 Umm smells like we are going to use burp.

-Use Burp proxy to inspect the GET requets.
+Use Burp proxy to inspect the GET request.

-When we try to make the GET we get (lol) a 400 Bad Requets.
+When we try to make the GET we receive a 400 Bad Request.

-Since we don't any more info, let's change to POST Request.
+Since we don't have any more info, let's change to POST Request.

 We do the POST and receive this: